AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VB-Ophys.md

 3) another 5 minute period with gray screen
 4) 10 repeats of a 30 second movie clip that was shown in all 2P imaging sessions

-The repeated movie stimulus at the end of each session serves to drive strong nerual activity across the population to aid in cell segmentation and registration across sessions.
+The repeated movie stimulus at the end of each session serves to drive strong neural activity across the population to aid in cell segmentation and registration across sessions.
 It can also be used to analyze drift in neural representations over time.

 ![session_structure](/resources/vbo_session_structure.png)